mbaumer/us_hep_funding/docs/_states/NH.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  53  NSF MPS grants, totalling  $11,728,868.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+53 NSF MPS grants, totalling $11,728,868.00

                                              Amount ($)
 Institution
 TRUSTEES OF DARTMOUTH COLLEGE                   5153565